masolimano/maneage/README-hacking.md

      $ git checkout -b master                     # Create and enter new "master" branch.
      ```

+ - **Prepare to build project**: The `./project configure` command of the
+     next step will build the different software packages within the
+     "build" directory (that you will specify), nothing else on your system
+     will be touched.
+But since it takes long, it is useful to see what it
+     is building at every instant (its almost impossible to tell from the
+     torrent of commands that are produced!).
+So open another terminal on
+     your desktop and navigate to the same directory you just clone
+     above.
+Then run the following command.
+Before running the `./project
+     configure` command, this command will just print the date, once every
+     second.
+But as soon as it starts building software, you'll see names
+     of software come while they are being built, and go once they are
+     installed in the project build directory.
+See the "Inspecting status"
+     section below for more.

+     ```shell
+     $ while true; do echo; date; ls .build/software/build-tmp; sleep 1; done
+     ```

  - **Test the template**: Before making any changes, it is important to
      test it and see if everything works properly with the commands
      below.
 If there is any problem in the `./project configure` or